English

 Edinburgh Castle features a mix of architectural styles, reflecting its long history of construction and renovation.

-What events or incidents have shaped the history of Edinburgh Castle?
+What events or incidents have shaped its history?

 Several significant events have shaped the history of Edinburgh Castle, including English occupation during the First War of Scottish Independence (1296 CE), Robert the Bruce's strategic demolition (1314 CE), architectural enhancements, the 'Black Dinner' tragedy (1440 CE), royal imprisonments, English sieges, and the castle's role in the English Civil War (1650 CE).